fuzailpalnak/ShapeMerge/README.md

 *_LibSpatialIndex For Windows:_*

-Experience is bleak for Windows Installation, for hassle free installation on Windows i would recommend using conda that's how i did it and how the world is doing it
+Experience is pretty grim for Windows Installation, i used conda for trouble free installation.

 ### Inputs